adityachawla005/cryptonite_taskphase_Aditya/TP2/Cryptography/picoCTF/Scrambled RSA.md

 What you learned through solving this challenge:
 <br>
-- In this challenge ,we send a string of characters like 'pic' to the input stream and it shows the encrypted code in scrambled form(eg.first encrypted text for c then p then i).
+- We learn about encrypted scrambling and RSA encryption.

 Other incorrect methods you tried:
 <br>
-- Tried sending plaintext 'picoCTF'to deduce the pattern.
+- Tried sending plaintext to deduce the pattern.

 References